aubrel/ansible-nextcloud/README.md

 * [ansible-role-tor](https://github.com/AnarchoTechNYC/ansible-role-tor) - Securely build a system Tor and optionally configure numerous high-security Onion services.

-> :construction: See also [Stealthcloud](https://github.com/aubrel/stealthcloud), a project I am working on to provision Nextcloud onto a Tor onion service.
+> :information_source: See also [Stealthcloud](https://github.com/aubrel/stealthcloud), a project I am working on to provision Nextcloud with a Tor onion service.

 ## Nextcloud configuration